LEARNAcademy/syllabus/react/forms_in_react.md

 import React, { Component } from 'react'

 class Greeter extends Component {
+  // Greeter is a dumb/display component that does not hold state

   capitalizer = (userInput) => {
-    return userInput.toUpperCase()
+    // a display component can have its own methods that act on the information being passed as props return userInput.toUpperCase()
   }

   render() {
     return (
+      {/* calling a method and passing the information from the input */}
       <h1>Hello, { this.capitalizer(this.props.name) }! </h1>
     )
   }